 History of Coaching Study

-Each style has been proven effective in its own right, but it’s important to understand the characteristics of each and how they are suitable for different teams, players and contexts.
-Understanding each style and being able to adapt your use to given contexts is known as situational leadership and is one of the keys to good coaching.2
+Each one of these three styles of coaching has been proven effective in its own right, but it’s important to understand the characteristics of each and how they are suitable for different teams, players and contexts.
+Understanding each coaching style and being able to adapt your use to given contexts is known as situational leadership.
+It’s one of the keys to good coaching.2

 Which Style Is Right?